-Watching a light of recognition dawn in his eyes, I breathed easy for the first time in days, though I knew we still had a long way to go in our understanding of one another’s perspectives.
+Watching a light of recognition dawn in his eyes, I breathe easy for the first time in days.
+Though I know we still have a long way to go in our understanding of one another’s perspectives.

 Pictures from the past were drawn in varied shades and hues.
 Neither of us saw exactly the same image on the screens of our minds.